techwriter-pl/techwriter-pl.github.io/blog/oferta-pracy-content-specialist-bytom-hybrydowo/index.md

 - Convenient, easy to access office location (near the A1 highway),
 - Subsidized English language courses,
-- Free access to the kitchen (including unlimited tea and coffee in many varieties:)) and a free parking lot,
+- Free access to the kitchen (including unlimited tea and coffee in many varieties😊) and a free parking lot,
 - Access to the internal library (and an actual impact on its content) with both fictional and non-fictional literature,
 - A good work-life balance with flexible working hours and opportunities to work